from-unknown/slack_emoji_mover/README.md

 ##How to use this script?
 1. move all files to working folder
 2. write all infomation to config file
-3. run import_emoji.rb.
+3. run import_emoji.rb
-4. Wait until all emoji data are uploaded.
+4. wait until all emoji data are uploaded
 5. done!